Devocalization: United States

 In the United States, laws vary by state.
+As of 2023, devocalization is illegal in Maryland, Massachusetts, and New Jersey (unless medically necessary).
+Pennsylvania prohibits the devocalization of dogs for any reason unless the procedure is performed by a licensed veterinarian under anesthesia.
+California and Rhode Island have enacted legislation that makes it unlawful to require devocalization as a condition of real estate occupancy for tenants who own dogs.

 In 2000, anti-debarking legislation was proposed in California, New Jersey, and Ohio.
 The California and New Jersey bills failed, partially due to opposition from groups who predicted the ban would lead to similar bans on ear cropping and other controversial cosmetic surgical procedures on dogs.
 The Ohio bill survived, and was signed into law by Governor Robert Taft in August 2000.
 However, Ohio Revised Code 955.22 outlawed debarking only of dogs considered "vicious".

 In February 2009, 15-year-old Jordan Star of Needham, Massachusetts, filed a bill to outlaw performing convenience devocalization procedures upon cats and dogs.
 The bill was co-sponsored by Senator Scott Brown, with the title Logan's Law, after a debarked sheepdog.
 Star said of convenience devocalization: "To take a voice away from an animal is morally wrong."
 The bill became state law on April 23, 2010.

 Devocalizing cats and dogs also became illegal in Warwick, Rhode Island, by city ordinance in 2011.
-Legislation to ban devocalization of dogs and cats in New York State is pending.
+A bill to ban devocalization of dogs and cats in New York State passed a vote in the Senate and is currently being considered by an Assembly committee.